Melinda Messenger: Motherhood and becoming a presenter

 Following the birth of her first child on 7 April 2000, by emergency caesarian section after she collapsed with pre-eclampsia, Messenger concentrated on developing her career as a television presenter.

 Messenger released her Back into Shape Workout DVD, which was a six-week fitness programme designed to help new mothers recover their fitness.
 She appeared on Noel Edmonds – Gotcha! in which she was one of the subjects to receive the treatment from Noel and his team.

 Messenger had her own issue of At Home With... magazine called "At Home With Melinda Messenger", which was aimed at parents.
 She joined with chef Antony Worrall Thompson in May 2008 and contributed some recipes for the cookbook The Sweet Life.

-Television
+Presenting

 Messenger's TV career began in 1997 on Channel 4's Eurotrash, where she featured as a "roving reporter" in erotic scenarios, including modelling fetish wear and acting as a nude magician's assistant.

+Hosting and presenting

 In 1998–99 she hosted her own show on Channel 5 called Melinda's Big Night In.

 From 1998 to 2001, Messenger presented the Channel 5 game show Fort Boyard, which ran for four series.
 She joined ex-EastEnders star Leslie Grantham and Catweazle star Geoffrey Bayldon in the game show which tested contestants' physical agility and brainpower on the sea fortress in France.

 In 1999, Messenger presented the game show Beat the Crusher with Freddie Starr.

-In 2002, she appeared on Celebrity Big Brother.
 She has since presented many TV programmes, including Loose Lips (with Richard Arnold), Baby Baby, Can We Still Be Friends, and Beat the Dealer.